-- 6.7 If an applicant considers the decision of the Māori Land Rates Remission Committee is not correct they may appeal to the full Council. - 7 Māori Land Rates Remission Committee can consider properties without Application by Owners (i.e. Committee-generated Applications) - 7.1 If a property could apply for a rates remission but the owners have not applied for the remission, the Committee can consider the granting of a remission of rates under the criteria outlined in section 3 of this Policy. - 7.2 An example of the situation where this Committee-generated application could apply is where the presence of an unregistered urupa is publicly known but an application has not been made as the owners are geographically dispersed.
+- 7.7 If an applicant considers the decision of the Māori Land Rates Remission Committee is not correct they may appeal to the full Council. - 8 Māori Land Rates Remission Committee can consider properties without Application by Owners (i.e. Committee-generated Applications) - 8.1 If a property could apply for a rates remission but the owners have not applied for the remission, the Committee can consider the granting of a remission of rates under the criteria outlined in Section 3 of this Policy. - 8.2 An example of the situation where this Committee-generated application could apply is where land is unoccupied but an application has not been made as the owners are geographically dispersed.

-8 Rate and Penalty Arrears Write Off
+9 Rate and Penalty Arrears Write Off